idaholab/moose/framework/doc/content/sqa/framework_sll.md

 > for square matrices.

 +Testing:+ [!ac](PETSc) is able to utilize the SuperLU package to solve linear system matrices in parallel.
-This acceleration is suitable for certain small to moderatley sized linear systems that are not easily solved with other schemes.
+This acceleration is suitable for certain small-to-moderately-sized linear systems that are not easily solved with other schemes.
 Explicit testing of the SuperLU factorization package is not done by the MOOSE suite since it is an optional dependency.
-However, this solver option does appear in a number of Functional tests in the framework [framework RTM](framework_rtm.md) and module RTMs.
+However, this solver option does appear in a number of Functional tests in the [framework RTM](framework_rtm.md) and module RTMs.
 Breaking changes would likely result in differences in many of these tests.

 ## MUMPS (optional)